 There ARE places you shouldn't go, but your question doesn't suggest to me that you're planning on going to any of these places.
 Going over land to Venezuala or Ecuador are well-worn routes, just book with a reliable company that comes recommended.
 No-one can guarantee your safety, but I think you're unlikely to encounter any problems greater than petty theft, but if you're sensible, avoiding that isn't so hard either.

 I spent one month in March and it was one of the highlights of my travels.

-amanda, you mention not travelling into venezula because it was too dangerous. where would you have been travelling from? i am hoping to travel from caracus to venezuela. do you know if this might be a problem? over 7 years agoAnswered by debbie via Travellr.com
+amanda, you mention not travelling into venezula because it was too dangerous. where would you have been travelling from? i am hoping to travel from caracus to venezuela. do you know if this might be a problem? almost 8 years agoAnswered by debbie via Travellr.com